Webhooks

 Managing Security for PUSH Webhooks

-We support the HTTPS protocol for the target URL.
-Ensure to keep your target URL private.
+In webhooks, we support the HTTPS protocol for the target URL, enhancing the security of your data transmission.
+Ensure to keep your target URL private to prevent unauthorized access.

 Error Handling